mitranim/wordplay/readme.md

 assertificate © M

 beelivery © LJ

-existence of "disasster" implies existence of "disheadster" © M

 existence of "disasters" implies existence of "asters" (clearly a natural state without any complications) © LJ